Support-pl/ione/README.md

 > Note:
 > Additionaly installer isn't tested much times, so it's quite "buggy".

+> Note:
+> Make sure you are able to restart OpenNebula via systemd, otherwise script will fail on this step.

 4. Wait for complection.

 5. Fill `/etc/one/ione.conf` for proper work of IONe